zen29d/zen29d.github.io/_posts/2024-03-23-netsupport-rat.md

 NetSupport Manager is a legitimate application designed to facilitate remote technical support or provide assistance with remote computers.
 Unfortunately, this application has been exploited and repurposed as a Remote Access Trojan (RAT) for malicious campaigns.

 I utilized Python to decode the sample and extract the malicious URLs.
-Please note that this is not the complete sample analyis from execution prespective.
-I drew inspiration after [`watching`](https://youtu.be/CIg4TXFJRK0), but opted to leverage Python to assess its efficacy in proccessing the payload, resulting in the creation of a jupyter [notebook](https://github.com/zen29d/zen29d.github.io/blob/main/assets/other/NetSupport_RAT_Decoding.ipynb).
+Please note that this is not the complete sample analysis from an execution perspective.
+I drew inspiration after [`watching`](https://youtu.be/CIg4TXFJRK0), but opted to leverage Python to assess its efficacy in processing the payload, resulting in the creation of a jupyter [notebook](https://github.com/zen29d/zen29d.github.io/blob/main/assets/other/NetSupport_RAT_Decoding.ipynb).

 `Download` [`Sample`](https://bazaar.abuse.ch/sample/befc7ebbea2d04c14e45bd52b1db9427afce022d7e2df331779dae3dfe85bfab/?ref=embee-research.ghost.io)